Mooophy/Cpp-Primer/ch03/README.md

 for (auto &c : s){/*... */}
 ```

-When you don't change `c`'s value, it's legal, else it's illegal.
+Depending on the code within for loop body.
 For example:

     cout << c;  // legal.
     c = 'X';    // illegal.

-The type of `c` is `const char&`. read-only variable is not assignable.
+The type of `c` is `const char&`.

 ##Exercise 3.12
 >Which, if any, of the following vector definitions are in error?